OpenFn/kit/packages/cli/README.md

 You can specify adaptors with a shorthand (`http`) or use the full package name (`@openfn/language-http`).
 You can add a specific version like `http@2.0.0`.
 You can pass a path to a locally installed adaptor like `http=/repo/openfn/adaptors/my-http-build`.

 If you have the adaptors monorepo set up on your machine, you can also run from that.
 Pass the `-m` flag to load from the monorepo.
 Set the monorepo location by setting the OPENFN_ADAPTORS_REPO env var to a valid path.
+This runs from the built package, so remember to build an adaptor before running!

 You can pass `--log info` to get more feedback about what's happening, or `--log debug` for more details than you could ever use.